hybrostudio/HyWebDB/README.md

 2. **Enjoy your own TinyWebDB Service!** :tada:

 ###  ***About this Project***
-This project is forked from Makeroid and it is orginally from MIT App Inventor 2 under MIT License You can Reuse, Commercial use, Modify, Distribute or Private use under MIT License !
+This project is forked from Makeroid and it is orginally from MIT App Inventor 2 under MIT License. <br>
+You can Reuse, Commercial use, Modify, Distribute or Private use under MIT License !